ksedge/login.webmaker.org/README.md

 If you want to be able to authenticate user actions on your app quickly and easily, follow these steps to persist the Login server's session to your app.

+**NOTE**: Server-side integration is currently supported only by `Express 3.2.1`.
+Update your app's `package.json` file to reflect this, and ensure you have installed the upgrade with `npm install` before trying the steps below!

 ### 1. Include the required SSO server-side code in your server-side app